PHYS3888/Tutorial_ComplexNetworks/README.md

 We can do both at once as `M_both = M(keepMe,keepMe)`.

 Note that the same results as above would be obtained if we instead defined the indices we want to keep: `keepMe = [3,4]`.

+### Summing elements of a matrix

+#### Rows/columns
+Let's keep the first four columns of M.
+I'm sure you knew that you can do this as `M_cut = M(:,1:4)`

+Recall that you can compute the sum of each column as `sum(M_cut,1)` (the `1` specifies summing down the first dimension: each sum is a sum over rows).
+Verify that this yields a row vector of length 4: one per column of `M_cut`.
+Because the columns of `M_cut` are from a magic square, these columns should all sum to 65.

+What about for the rows?
+We can do `sum(M_cut,2)`, specifying `2` to specify a sum across columns.
+We get a number for each row, and this therefore should be a 5-long column vector.

+Other Matlab functions can be applied across rows or columns of a matrix in a similar way, including `mean`.

+#### All elements

+What if we want to sum everything in a matrix?
+We can do this by a double sum, e.g., `sum(sum(M))`, which first sums the rows and then sums these sums.

+We could achieve the same thing by stretching `M` out into one long vector, as `M(:)`, and then summing this: `sum(M(:))`.

 ---